Year 12 Health and Human Development Units 3 and 4

 Promoting Health and Wellbeing

 In Promoting Health and Wellbeing you will look at different approaches to public health over time.
 The emphasis is on changes and strategies that have succeeded in improving health and wellbeing.
 You will examine the progression of public health in Australia since 1900.
 Part of this will note global changes and influences such as the Ottawa Charter for Health Promotion and the change of focus from the health and wellbeing of individuals to that of populations.
 You will investigate the Australian health system and its role in promoting health and wellbeing.
-Finally, you will study at a successful health promotion campaign and look into priorities for health improvements in Australia.
+Finally, you will study a successful health promotion campaign and look into priorities for health improvements in Australia.

 Health and Wellbeing in a Global Context